- Borough - Barking & Dagenham

-The 31st Anniversary of London’s New Year’s Day Parade is going to be even more epic than ever.
-The 2017 theme – LNYDP – Lights, Camera, Action – celebrates all genres of film and TV from across the globe.
+The 32nd Anniversary of London’s New Year’s Day Parade is going to be even more epic than ever.
+More info to come soon.

-London boroughs competed for a large cash prize pot for their respective mayoral charities with entries reflecting the parade theme ‘30 Magical Years’.
+London boroughs competed for a large cash prize pot for their respective mayoral charities with entries reflecting the parade theme ‘Lights Camera Action’.

 Since 1997 we have had some outstanding entries in this competition.

 1997, the very first London Borough winning entry was Havering with their float celebrating 750 years of Romford Market.
 They scooped £5,000.